ilosey14/pyremote/README.md

 ### Linux

+*This section details my workarounds for mouse support and user-level input access.*

+#### Supporting Mouse Clicks

-Currently, the `mouse` package needs to be modified to support mouse clicks.
+The `mouse` package may need to be modified to support mouse clicks.
 See <a href="https://github.com/boppreh/mouse/issues/37" target="_blank">this</a> GitHub issue for more info, which was corrected by <a href="https://github.com/boppreh/mouse/commit/9c5630f0d9d6f4f76cf56291ce3f864e87ad1105" target="_blank">this</a> commit.